 "Our buyers only stop listening when we start selling."

 Buyers stop listening to us when we stop helping them and we start helping ourselves.

-Which means when we're not being helpful, we're not only letting business opportunities walk out the door, we're holding that door open for those opportunities with enthusiasm.
+So, when we're not being helpful, we're not only letting business opportunities walk out the door, we're also holding that door open for those opportunities to leave us with enthusiasm.